mmikowski/hi_score/README.md

 - Revise code standards and images
 - Update README with images
 - Update AMI image for deployment and add screen shot
+- Rename JQuery and PowerCSS to avoid conflicts

 ---
 ## Quick start